Will your French visa actually pass?

 The most practical sequence: get a French SIM card on day one using your Airbnb address.
 After 30 days, use the phone bill to open a bank account (Wise accepts a US address; some French banks accept a phone bill).
 Use the bank account to pay for utilities once you have a lease.
 Once you have a signed lease and utility bills in your name, you have standard proof of address that works everywhere.

 The parallel priority is to find a permanent address as quickly as possible.
 Every week in Airbnb without a lease is a week of delayed administrative access.
 For support with finding a lease quickly, Housing Fast-Track runs the dossier build and French outreach for your housing search.
+Once you have a stable address, you will need to update it across every French institution.
+Our guide to changing your administrative address in France covers what to update and in what order.

 Which Institutions Accept What

 Banks are the most rigid: most require a utility bill or lease in your name.
 Mobile operators are often the most flexible for prepaid plans, accepting an Airbnb address.
 CPAM typically accepts an attestation d’hebergement.
 The prefecture requires proper documentation for residency permit applications.
 For banking specifically, see our guide to opening a French bank account as an American.
+For the vocabulary you will encounter on the administrative documents involved, see our guide to administrative French vocabulary for expats in France.

 Common Mistakes to Avoid